We're an affiliate

-On the question of how old does a Pitbull have to be to breed, Destini R. Holloway, DVM suggests that the ages between 1 to 4 years is best suited for finding a mate for your female Pitbull.
+On the question of how old a Pitbull has to be to breed, Destini R. Holloway, DVM suggests that the ages between 1 to 4 years are best suited for finding a mate for your female Pitbull.

 Female Pitbulls within this age bracket are considered mature physically, emotionally, and mentally.